- 1. What does your school offer children with Special Educational needs and/ or a learning disability?

 Head Teacher Michele Holiday and your Child's class teacher will be responsible for delivering and monitoring the EHC plan alongside health and social care professionals.
 It will be built around the needs of the child, monitoring and evaluation will be ongoing as the child/young persons needs change.

 - 8. How will my child be involved in the process and be able to contribute their views?

 Pupils are at the centre of everything we do at Eresby, we are determined to give them the best in order for them to develop to the best of their ability.
 The pupils have their own voice through; Person centred planning sessions, informal discussions and school council.
 Pupils with profound learning needs may have their” voice” listened to through interpretation by key staff who know them well, or from close observation of them in different experiences.

 - 9. How will the curriculum be matched to my child’s needs?

 We encourage, support and challenge all pupils to achieve their full potential, whilst embracing individual needs and promoting self esteem.
 A curriculum that is based on the national curriculum, differentiated to meet individual needs, with all pupils having individual learning targets in all subjects.

-We work closely with Speech and Language therapists to develop communication, using strategies such as Makaton, PECs, TEACCH, and symbols.
+We work closely with Speech and Language therapists to develop communication, using strategies such as Makaton and PECs.
 All staff are trained in Makaton.

 10. What opportunities will there be for me to discuss my child’s attainment and achievement?
 How will I know how well my child is progressing?